Adding Interval Data in Aurora

 You can then copy the interval data (in kWh) from the CSV file or spreadsheet and paste it into the box below.

-Note: You will need to enter exactly one full year of data (35,040 values for 15 minute intervals, 17,520 values for 30 minute intervals, or 8,760 values for 60 minute intervals).
-Aurora cannot yet estimate the consumption profile based on less than or more than one year of data.
+Note: Adding exactly one full year of data (35,040 values for 15 minute intervals, 17,520 values for 30 minute intervals, or 8,760 values for 60 minute intervals) will give you the most accurate consumption profile.
+However, when inputting less than one year of interval data, Aurora will estimate the annual consumption based on the data you’ve input.

 Once you’ve entered in all of this information, click Save.